 Disallow: /search?

-E-commerce sites benefit enormously from this approach.
+E-commerce sites benefit a lot from this approach.
 According to SEO practitioners on Reddit, blocking parameter-heavy URLs can improve crawling effectiveness by 30-50% on large catalogue sites.

 Did you know?
 Google’s crawl budget allocation considers your site’s popularity, update frequency, and server response times.
 A well-optimised robots.txt file can indirectly improve all three factors.

-While robots.txt provides no real security, it can make competitive analysis more difficult.
+Robots.txt provides no real security, but it can make competitive analysis harder.
 Some companies block access to their category pages, pricing information, or product specifications to slow down competitor scraping.

-This strategy has limited effectiveness since determined competitors will ignore robots.txt entirely.
-However, it does prevent casual automated analysis and search engine caching of sensitive pages.
+This tactic has limited effectiveness, since determined competitors will ignore robots.txt entirely.
+It does prevent casual automated analysis and search engine caching of sensitive pages.

 Legal considerations vary by jurisdiction.
 In some regions, ignoring robots.txt directives might violate terms of service or computer fraud laws, though enforcement is inconsistent.

 Development sites should block all crawlers to prevent accidental indexing of test content.
-A simple blanket disallow works perfectly:
+A simple blanket disallow works fine:

 User-agent: *